randolf.ca 1.00

 Background

 I created this class to make it easier to write internet server daemons.
-I started out using C-style thread functions (because C++ doesn't come with a thread class that can be sub-classed), and even with std::jthreads I ran into a serious problem with the thread's destructor executing while the thread was still runningd (the code that started it went out of scope) – this is not what I expected because the running thread should really be an additional criteria for thread destruction (this is a serious concern since the premature destruction of a running thread usually results in a segmentation fault or other unpredictable behaviour that has the potential to cause the Operating System to exhibit other strange behaviours or crash entire).
+I started out using C-style thread functions (because C++ doesn't come with a thread class that can be sub-classed), and even with std::jthreads I ran into a serious problem with the thread's destructor executing while the thread was still running (the code that started it went out of scope) – this is not what I expected because the running thread should really be an additional criteria for thread destruction (this is a serious concern since the premature destruction of a running thread usually results in a segmentation fault or other unpredictable behaviour that has the potential to cause the Operating System to exhibit other strange behaviours or even crash entirely).

 After looking for existing solutions (none of which resolved the ineherent problems with threads in C++), I embarked on creating this rthread class, which was highly educational but also wasn't difficult.
 The end result is a small class that's easy to maintain, eliminates the reliability concerns, and is easy to use primarily because C++ thoroughly supports subclassing.